 But when it comes to comfort while working, the difference is noticeable.

-For me, this was not marketing, but a truly useful feature.
+For me, it wasn't marketing, but a truly useful feature.

 Armrests

-The armrests here can be adjusted in almost all directions.
+The armrests here are adjustable in almost all directions.

-They can be raised, lowered, moved forward and backward, and rotated inward or outward.
+They can be raised, lowered, moved forward and backward, and rotated inwards or outwards.

-There's even an option to completely remove them if they're not needed at all.
+There’s even the option to completely remove them if they are not needed at all.

 But this is where I had my first complaint.